 To support our stores in times of disaster, we must understand the situation at the ground level.
 Moreover, every situation will differ significantly according to disaster type (such as earthquake or heavy rain), scale and time, and on-site needs will change from moment to moment.
+In the event of a The Group is working to reduce costs by making bulk purchases of materials used in stores and offices.
+By continuing to exploit synergies across the Group, we will help generate profits for the Group's operating companies and thus strengthen our management foundations, while fulfilling our social responsibilities more effectively than ever before.

-In the event of a disaster, therefore, under the direction of the manager responsible for the area, the site and head office cooperate to understand the situation at the disaster site.
+disaster, therefore, under the direction of the manager responsible for the area, the site and head office cooperate to understand the situation at the disaster site.
 This system is designed to expedite dispatch of support personnel, product supply and decisions on optimal distribution routes.